 When is the Best Season to Travel Maldives?

-Best Time of Year to Visit Maldives?
+When is the Best Time to Visit Maldives?

-Best Time to Visit The Maldives for Honeymoon?
+Best Time to Visit Maldives for Honeymoon?

-I would recommend going to the Maldives between December and March for your honeymoon.
-It’s your honeymoon after all and you don’t want to spend it sitting under an umbrella in the rain.
+The Maldives are among the best honeymoon destinations.
+The best time to visit Maldives for a honeymoon is between December and March.
+It’s your honeymoon, after all, and you don’t want to spend it sitting under an umbrella in the rain.

-Best Time to Visit Maldives for Diving and Snorkeling?
+The Best Time to Visit Maldives for Diving and Snorkeling?

 Quick Travel Tips for the Maldives

-- Languages Spoken: Dhivehi is the official language of Maldives and also the most widely spoken language.
+- Languages Spoken: Dhivehi is the official language of Maldives and the most widely spoken language.
 English is commonly understood.

 - Capital: Malé